Medically Reviewed By

 Mesothelioma specialists use other methods to treat patients diagnosed with mesothelioma.
 Chemotherapy, immunotherapy and radiation are the standard forms.

-Chemotherapy is a common treatment method.
+Mesothelioma chemotherapy is a common treatment method.
 Pemetrexed and cisplatin are the chemotherapy drugs approved by the FDA for mesothelioma treatment.
+Chemotherapy drugs act by damaging and inhibiting DNA or RNA synthesis, leading to rapid cell death.

-Immunotherapy is an emerging option for malignant mesothelioma treatment.
-Opdivo, Yervoy and Keytruda are FDA-approved immunotherapy drugs for epithelioid pleural mesothelioma, but doctors support the use of immunotherapy for other types of mesothelioma.
+Nivolumab (Opdivo), ipilimumab (Yervoy) and pembrolizumab (Keytruda) are FDA-approved immunotherapy drugs for epithelioid pleural mesothelioma, but doctors support the use of immunotherapy for other types of mesothelioma.
+Immunotherapy drugs help activate our immune system by recognizing and attacking cancer cells, leading to reduced tumor burden.

 Radiation is often used as a second-line treatment for epithelioid pleural mesothelioma.
 It is not used for other types of mesothelioma due to the increased risk of damaging nearby vital organs.
 Radiation beams can damage the organs and lead to further health issues.